 This post discusses work considerations and employment support for newcomers who have disabilities, whether unemployed or underemployed.

-(For a discussion of the related topic of income support in Ontario available to refugee newcomers who have disabilities, see the website of the Ministry of Children, Community and Social Services, here and here.)
+(For a discussion of the related topic of income support in Ontario available to refugee newcomers with disabilities, see the website of the Ministry of Children, Community and Social Services, here and here.)

-Barriers and challenges which newcomers with disabilities may face
+Barriers and challenges newcomers with disabilities may face

 “Disability” is defined by Statistics Canada as an “activity limitation or participation restriction associated with a physical or mental condition or health problem.”

-Disabilities which newcomers may have can take many forms, both physical and mental.
-Some disabilities will affect employability much more than others.
-This article provides an overview only and does not consider the challenges and opportunities relating to specific disabilities.
+Disabilities may take may forms, both physical and mental.
+Some will affect employability much more than others.
+That being said, this article provides an overview only, and does not consider the challenges and opportunities relating to specific disabilities.

-As difficult as it may be for any individual with a disability to find good employment in Canada, those who are also refugee newcomers often represent even more complicated situations, for reasons relating to factors such as psychological trauma, resettlement pressures, a lack of English language proficiency, and lower levels of education, training, and experience.
+As difficult as it may be for individuals with a disability to find good employment in Canada, those who are also refugee newcomers often find themselves in even more complicated situations.
+Factors in play here include psychological trauma, resettlement pressures, a lack of English language proficiency, and lower levels of education, training, and experience.

 “Job carving” is an employment strategy utilized by progressive employers.
-It involves analyzing and modifying the responsibilities and tasks of an existing position, in order to split them between two individuals.
+It involves analyzing and modifying the responsibilities and tasks of an existing position in order to split them between two individuals.
 Although this can be done with any type of employment, in order to increase productivity and profitability, job carving is particularly useful in creating jobs for people with disabilities.
-As one example, the successful experience with job carving at VanCity, in British Columbia, is described on the website of WorkBC.
+As one example, the successful experience with job carving at VanCity, in British Columbia, as described on WorkBC‘s website.

 Employers of note

 It makes sense for a newcomer with a disability to first look for work among all potential employers within a job sector of interest, ideally for which he or she has some skill and experience.
-However, regardless of anti-discrimination laws that are in effect, it may be a good idea to seek out employers known for their diversity hiring, including individuals with disabilities.
-See for example: Canada’s Best Diversity Employers (2018).
-See also the “champions” and case studies highlighted on the website of The Ontario Disability Employment Network (ODEN).
+However, regardless of anti-discrimination laws in effect, it may be beneficial to seek out employers known for their diversity hiring, including individuals with disabilities.
+See, for example, Canada’s Best Diversity Employers (2019).
+See also the “champions” and case studies highlighted on The Ontario Disability Employment Network’s website (ODEN).
 A Google search related to employment and a newcomer’s particular disability is another source for employer prospects and potential leads, such as IKEA’s recent relaunching of their refugee employment program.

 Provincial government employment support